 The particulars in respect of Conservation of Energy & Technology Absorption arenot applicable to the Company as it is a NBFC Company not being in any manufacturingactivities.

 During the year under review there were no foreign exchange earnings or outgo.

 29. Disclosure under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013

-The Board of Directors take this opportunity to express their grateful appreciation forthe excellent assistance and cooperation received from the banks and other authorities.The Board of Directors also thank the employees of the Company for their valuable serviceand support during the year.
-The Board of Directors also gratefully acknowledge withthanks the cooperation and support received from the shareholders of the Company.
+The Board of Directors take this opportunity to express their grateful appreciation forthe excellent assistance and cooperation received from the banks and other authorities.The Board of Directors also thanks the employees of the Company for their valuable serviceand support during the year.
+The Board of Directors also gratefully acknowledge withthanks the cooperation and support received from the Shareholders of the Company.